Scenic Moraine Conference

 The Scenic Moraine Conference is a former high school athletic conference in Wisconsin, operating from 1958 to 1980 with its membership concentrated in the Kettle Moraine region.
 The conference and its member schools belonged to the Wisconsin Interscholastic Athletic Association.

 History

 1958-1969

 The Scenic Moraine Conference was formed in 1958 by six high schools located in Washington, Fond du Lac and Ozaukee Counties: Campbellsport, Germantown, Grafton, Kewaskum, North Fond du Lac and Slinger.
 At the time of the conference's formation, there was already a high school athletic conference based in Sheboygan County called the Kettle Moraine Conference, and the Scenic Moraine name was chosen to avoid confusion between the two leagues.
+Among the other names considered were the Inland Waters, Lake Shore, Milwaukee River Valley, Seaway and Skyline.
 Only four conference members (Campbellsport, Kewaskum, North Fond du Lac and Slinger) competed in the conference's first football season in 1958, with full members Germantown and Grafton joining the year after.
 The Scenic Moraine Conference added Pewaukee as a full member in 1959 (and for football the year after) and Random Lake in 1960, bringing conference membership to eight schools.